-I am definite that the project this application example was written about has been the greatest challenge I have faced so far in my professional life as a CFD guy.
+I am definite that the automotive parts cleaning CFD analysis this application example was written about has been the greatest challenge I have faced so far in my professional life as a CFD engineer.
 It was about the CFD simulation of the cleaning process of cylinder head castings with high pressure air.
 What is so challenging in that you may ask?
 Everithing.
 Let me describe.

 The situation – of course without names and real life data – is the following.

 Cylinder head castings go through several manufacturing phases before they meet their engine block and bolted together for several thousand miles.
-Between phases their dimensions are measured with extremely accurate 3D coordinate measuring machines so sensitive that even a small chip of aluminium in a wrong place from the previous milling step could cause trouble.
-This is why a cleaning cell is installed before the measuring cell to remove small metal pieces stuck into the emulsion covering the cylinder head inside out.
+Between phases their dimensions are measured with extremely accurate 3D coordinate measuring machines.
+These are so sensitive that even a small chip of aluminium from the previous milling step could cause trouble.
+This is why a cleaning cell is installed before the measuring cell.
+Its job is to remove small metal pieces stuck into the emulsion covering the cylinder head inside out.

-The point was that this cleaning cell – and a whole lot more in this huge engine factory – used high pressure air to clean up cylinder heads but in a way that some metal pieces always remained on important surfaces.
+The point was that this cleaning cell – and a whole lot more of the same type in this huge engine factory – used high pressure air to clean up cylinder heads but some metal pieces always remained on important surfaces.
 And at the top of all that, this rather small cell consumed alone so much air in a year that cost the same as two brand spanking new Jaguar F-Types.
 This engine manufacturing factory spends such a big stack of money on compressed air that is visible from 5 miles even in twilight.

 By the way, do you know what is the most expensive material in the world?
 No, not Clive Christian Perfume Imperial Majesty.
-No, not even the petrol in Turkey.
-It is I believe compressed air because you compress it with expensive machinery, treat it, deliver it and then you just splash it.
+No, not even the petrol in the UK.
+It is I believe compressed air.
+Because you compress it with expensive machinery, treat it, deliver it and then you just splash it.